-When Someone Hits Your Parked Car
+When Someone Hits Your Parked Car and Runs

 If someone hits your parked car and breaks your side mirror, their insurance is responsible for paying for the damage.
 But what do you do when it’s a hit and run?
 Often if your car is parked on the street or in a parking lot and someone clips your mirror, they don’t bother to wait around for you to come out and get their information.

 If someone does a hit and run, either you or your insurance will be footing the bill.
 Your car insurance will pay for the side mirror damage if you carry uninsured motorist coverage and file a police report.
 If you do not have uninsured motorist coverage you will have to pay for the repairs yourself.

 When a Vandal Destroys Your Mirror

 If your side mirror damage was due to a vandal, such as someone coming along the street with a baseball bat, you will need a different type of coverage to have it paid for by insurance.
 This type of damage is covered by comprehensive coverage.
 Comprehensive coverage is not available from all companies, and it is sometimes not automatically included in your policy unless you ask for it.